New Student Checklist

 Dates and Deadlines

-Registration for the Fall 2013 will begin in late March.
+Registration for the Spring 2014 will begin in mid October.
 Students should be familiar with the deadlines for adding and dropping courses.
 These academic deadlines can be found in the Schedule of Classes.
 Adjusting class schedules after the established deadlines will incur additional financial charges.

 All Masters’ students should register for their program’s core courses during the first semester.
 Students should use the Program Requirement Checklist associated with their degree (and specialization if applicable) to help them plan their program of study.
 The iSchool Two Year Course Plan is another resource that can help students plan their schedules.
 Descriptions and titles for all courses can be found here.